 Challenger Society for Marine Science

-The Stepping Stone Research Bursary Scheme
+The Stepping Stone Early Career Bursary Scheme

-The Stepping Stones scheme is designed to support career development of members of the UK marine science community who do not have current indefinite employment.
+The Stepping Stones Early Career Bursary scheme is designed to support career development of members of the UK marine science community who do not have current indefinite employment.
 The scheme can provide modest amounts of support (up to £1000 per grant) for activities designed to enhance the career prospects for researchers, but not to provide direct salary support.

 Bursaries can be used for research related activities including but not limited to travel, collaborative visits, laboratory or field work and conference participation.
 Bursaries are open to PhD candidates (PhD thesis submitted) or post-doctoral researchers, particularly those seeking employment in a research environment post-qualification, and to active researchers between fixed term contracts.
-Applications from individuals holding permanent positions will not be considered.

 - The maximum amount that any individual can be allocated in any one funding round will be £1000.
 Individuals are only eligible to receive one bursary in any three year period.